 As you know Palmoplantar Pustulosis is a very rare chronic autoimmune disease which is hard to treat using the conventional medical treatments.

-If you are looking in to options how to combat PPP using a holistic approach and to heal naturally, then changing your diet is crucial and the major part of the healing journey.
+If you are looking in to options how to combat PPP using a holistic approach and to heal naturally, changing your diet is crucial and a major part of the healing journey.

 I write more about why this is a must and what to eat in the blog post called "What is the perfect diet to follow when healing from Palmoplantar Pustulosis?" and more in depth in my book.